rohanrudra55/first-commit/README.md

 ---

 #### For inital use
-- Insatll Git Version Control for CLI
+- Insatll [Git](https://git-scm.com) Version Control for CLI
-- Sign in using
+- Sign in using CLI
 ```bash
     git config --global user.name "USERNMAE"
 ```